TLC-1990/milestone-4/README.md

 * aria-labelledby attribute missing correct ID (resolved)
 * li and H4 elements not allowed as part of nav element (left as is for Bootstrap functionality - code taken from codeinstitute Boutique Ado project)
 * The type attribute is unnecessary for JavaScript resources. (left as is for Bootstrap functionality - code taken from codeinstitute Boutique Ado project)
-* <strong> element and image url used in ol element (note to fix in future - left as is for now)
+* 'strong' element and image url used in ol element (note to fix in future - left as is for now)